unixcharles/teambox-page/README.md

 This application allow you to pull Pages element from a project on Teambox, and turn them into website, and its also a demo for Teambox API & OAuth2 features.

-With this tool, non-technical people you're working with can a website content using Teambox pages, and you can use this app create website out of it.
+With this tool, non-technical people build the content of a using Teambox pages, and you can use this app publish it.
 Its designed to deploy on Heroku with MongoDB.

-## About

 `Teambox` - [Teambox](http://teambox.com) an [open source](http://github.com/teambox/teamobx) collaborative project management software.